idenfy/Documentation/pages/ios-sdk.md

 The structure of our changes follow practices from [keep a changelog](https://keepachangelog.com/en/1.0.0/).

+## [6.3.0] - 2020-04-05
+### Added:
+* Added a loading indicator after the user selected a document issuing country.
+This is due to recent updates, which now show available documents depending on issuing country selection.
+If your application passes a set of custom idenfyViewV2 while initializing the SDK, please update your custom views implementation code for the **CountrySelectionViewableV2** and **CountryCellViewable** protocols.
+If you set issuing country during identification token generation via API or skip the document's issuing country step selection altogether, then **no UI changes** will be noticeable.
+* Added option to **skip selfie capture** during 3D liveness identification.
+This feature was recently made the default choice for 3D liveness identification flow.
+So, updating the SDK you will see that the selfie step is **no longer present**.
+This functionality can be disabled if you like to keep the current flow or need more time updating your custom views contact techsupport@idenfy.com for disabling this feature.
+### Changed:
+* Fixed high memory allocation, which resulted in EXC_BAD_ACCESS on some rare occasions.
+* Improved camera initialization code specifically for IOS 11+.
+* 3D Liveness version update.
+* Background recordings upload is much faster, you should see noticeable processing updates.
+* Removed the document capturing rectangle for the additional identification steps during the document photo capture step.
+The rectangle was confusing because some documents take a much larger size in comparison with the present capture frame size.

 ## [6.2.4] - 2020-03-19
 ### Changed:
 * Fixed issue with custom photo results UIViews visibility after confirmation click.